-- We are dependent upon relationships with suppliers in Taiwan and China for the majority of our products. - We depend on third-party delivery services, both inbound and outbound, to deliver our products to our distribution centers and customers, and any increases in the fees could adversely affect our financial condition. - Higher wage costs due to changes in federal and state minimum wage laws could adversely affect our business. - If commodity prices such as fuel, plastic and steel increase, our margins may be negatively impacted. - Purchasers of aftermarket auto parts may not choose to shop online. - Shifting online consumer behavior of purchasers of aftermarket auto parts. - If hosts of third-party marketplaces limit our access, we could lose a substantial portion of our revenues. - While the COVID-19 pandemic did not significantly adversely affect our financial condition and results of operations for fiscal year 2022, in the future our business could be affected by the effects from COVID-19 or another pandemic. - We recorded a net loss for fiscal year 2022 and it is possible that net losses could continue in the future. - Our operations are restricted by our credit agreement, and our ability to borrow funds under our credit facility is subject to a borrowing base. - If our assets become impaired, we may be required to record a significant charge to earnings. - We are highly dependent upon key suppliers. - Inability to manage the challenges associated with our international operations. - If our fulfillment operations are interrupted for any significant period of time, our sales could decline. - We face intense competition and operate in an industry with limited barriers to entry. - Failure to offer a broad selection of products at competitive prices or to maintain sufficient inventory. - We rely on key personnel and may need additional personnel for the success and growth of our business. - As a result of our international operations, we have foreign exchange risk.
+- We are dependent upon relationships with suppliers in Taiwan and China for the majority of our products. - We depend on third-party delivery services, both inbound and outbound, to deliver our products to our distribution centers and customers, and any increases in the fees could adversely affect our financial condition. - Higher wage costs due to changes in federal and state minimum wage laws could adversely affect our business. - If commodity prices such as fuel, plastic and steel increase, our margins may be negatively impacted. - Purchasers of aftermarket auto parts may not choose to shop online. - Shifting online consumer behavior of purchasers of aftermarket auto parts. - If hosts of third-party marketplaces limit our access, we could lose a substantial portion of our revenues. - In the future, our business could be affected by the effects from a prolonged COVID-19 outbreak or another pandemic. - During fiscal year 2023, we recorded a net loss, and it is possible that net losses could continue in the future. - Our operations are restricted by our credit agreement, and our ability to borrow funds under our credit facility is subject to a borrowing base. - If our assets become impaired, we may be required to record a significant charge to earnings. - We are highly dependent upon key suppliers. - Inability to manage the challenges associated with our international operations. - If our fulfillment operations are interrupted for any significant period of time, our sales could decline. - We face intense competition and operate in an industry with limited barriers to entry. - Failure to offer a broad selection of products at competitive prices or to maintain sufficient inventory. - We rely on key personnel and may need additional personnel for the success and growth of our business. - As a result of our international operations, we have foreign exchange risk. - Our product catalog database could be stolen, misappropriated or damaged, or a competitor might create a substantially similar catalog without infringing our rights.

-- Our product catalog database could be stolen, misappropriated or damaged, or a competitor might create a substantially similar catalog without infringing our rights. - Economic conditions have had, and may continue to have an adverse effect on the demand for aftermarket auto parts and could adversely affect our sales and operating results. - The seasonality of our business places increased strain on our operations. - Vehicle miles driven have fluctuated and may decrease. - We will be required to collect and pay more sales taxes, and possibly for other fees and penalties. - Our ability to use net operating loss carryforwards to offset future income may be limited. - Our estimate of the size of our addressable market may prove to be inaccurate.
+- Economic conditions have had, and may continue to have, an adverse effect on the demand for aftermarket auto parts and could adversely affect our sales and operating results. - The seasonality of our business places increased strain on our operations. - Vehicle miles driven have fluctuated and may decrease. - We may be required to collect and pay more sales taxes, and possibly for other fees and penalties. - Our ability to use net operating loss carryforwards to offset future income may be limited. - Our estimate of the size of our addressable market may prove to be inaccurate.